KabC03/Little-compiler-in-C-plus-plus/documentation/Vector.md

 */
 ```

-- Inserting into a veector
+- Inserting into a vector

   Inserts an item into a vector at any valid index (0 -> end)